Generating Comfortable, Safe and Comprehensible Trajectories for Automated Vehicles in Mixed Traffic: Related Work

 However, there is also an uncertainty in the evolution of the scene.
 While the latter is not necessarily directly safety relevant, it is largely affecting driving comfort.
 Simply consider a narrowing with two vehicles approaching.
 This scenario might easily lead to an unintended deadlock, if the intention of the other traffic participant is neglected.

-Hence, we propose to explicitly model the strategy of other traffic participants.
-This approach can drastically reduce the uncertainty in the future states $\mathbf{s}_{t_i}^\mathrm{other}$ of other traffic participants.
-Furthermore, it allows us to get an estimate of the uncertainty per traffic participant, that we can deploy in our driving policy.
+In existing approaches, this uncertainty is at most modeled in some transition probability.